-source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-Other Local Government Level Source(s) of Funds.
-Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-pendix I: Financial Accountability

-I-4: Non-Federal Matching Funds (3 of 3)

-make mation Concerning Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes s; (b) provider-related donations; and/or, (c) federal funds.
-Select one:

-Λ Ione of the specified sources of funds contribute to the non-federal share of computable waiver costs

-7 The following source(s) are used

-(Check each that applies:
+source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Other Local Government Level Source(s) of Funds.
+Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Appendix : I: Financial Accountability I-4: Non-Federal Matching Funds (3 of 3) make rmation Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that a up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes es; (b) provider-related donations; and/or, (c) federal funds.
+Select one: None of the specified sources of funds contribute to the non-federal share of computable waiver costs The following source(s) are used Check each that applies: Health care-related taxes or fees Provider-related donations Federal funds For each source of funds indicated above, describe the source of the funds in detail: Appendix : I: Financial Accountability 15.
+Evalusion of Medicaid Daymont for Poom and Poard a.

-77 M

-Health care-related taxes or fees

-Provider-related donations

-1 Provider-related donations Federal funds

-1 Provider-related donations

-1 Provider-related donations Federal funds

-Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the a.
 Services Furnished in Residential Settings.
 Select one:

+Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the

-I-5: Exclusion of Medicaid Payment for Room and Board
+1-5: Exclusion of Medicaid Payment for Room and Board